xcatliu/pagic/README.md

 Here we build `src/hello.tsx` to `public/hello.html`, using `src/_layout.tsx` as the layout.

-`src/hello.tsx` is a simple react component:
+`src/hello.tsx` is a simple React component:

 ```tsx
 import { React } from 'https://deno.land/x/pagic/mod.ts';